- Immediate exposure through Google, Google Scholar and other search engines to maximize readership and impact of your scholarship

 - Your research is stored in a central, searchable database

-- Ensures long-term preservation of your digital materials
+- Ensures long-term access to your digital materials

 - Provides a long-term stable link for each document and easy access to your papers